 A list of some hosts with multiple server locations

 Believe it or not, Google has to deal with user experience as well.
 Even Googlebot has to crawl a huge amount of websites located all over the world.
 In addition to the map above, they also recently opened a data center in South Korea.

 Using a US-based hosting provider puts your web presence under the jurisdiction of US law.
 Laws like the Digital Millennium Copyright Act (DMCA).
 The DMCA is a wide-reaching law that gives people and organizations who hold copyrights in the US a strong legal hammer to remove any content online that they believe violates their copyright.

-For further reading about legal issues, please refer to this article: http://www.internationalman.com/articles/internationalizing-your-website-s-server
+For further reading about legal issues, check out this article: Internationalizing Your Website’s Server.

 Which providers do you use for the hosting of your international website?
 Have you or your users had any difficulties resulting from server distance?
 Let me know in the comments!